zcaceres/MPC/Student-Handbook/StudentHandbook.md

 #Student Handbook
 Hi!
 Welcome to the handbook of the MPC Creative Learning Community at Universidad Francisco Marroquín.
 This will help you get started.

-> “Self-education is, I firmly believe, the only kind of education there is.” ― Isaac Asimov
+> “All the world is my school and all humanity is my teacher.” ― George Whitman

 ##Table of Contents (Under construction)
-1. History of the MPC
-2. The MPCer
+1. Mindset
+2. What do I need for the MPC?
+3. MPChat with Slack App
 3. Hours and the MPC Space
-4. What do you need for the MPC?
+4. Year One Bootcamp: Everything You Need
-5. Values and Philosophy
+5. Years Two and Three: Learning Contracts
-6. Bootcamp
-7. How to Make a Learning Contract
-8. The People You'll Meet
+6. The People You'll Meet
+7. Internships
+8. Graduation and Life Beyond the MPC (Great Work, Portfolio)
+9. Graduation Checklist
+10. MPC Philosophy, in Brief

 ##Mindset
-The MPC is built on the growth mindset.
-Put simply, it means that our program focuses on habits of learning like: risk taking, a willingness to fail, perserverence, lifelong learning, and self-direction.
+The MPC is built on the <i>growth mindset</i>.
+Put simply, it means that our program focuses on habits of learning rather than a curriculum built on textbooks or lectures.
+Important habits include: risk taking, a willingness to fail, perserverence, lifelong learning, and self-direction.

-Someone with a growth mindset believes that talents and skills can be cultivated and learned.
-Indeed, they must if the learner wants to become great.
+Someone with a 'growth mindset' believes that talents and skills can be cultivated and learned.
+Indeed, they must be – if the learner wants to become great.
 So the person with a growth mindset focuses on hard work, good habits, and rising to meet new challenges.

 The opposite of a growth mindset is a 'fixed mindset'.
-People with this mindset believe that their intelligence, skills, or personality traits set for life.
+People with this mindset believe that their intelligence, skills, or personality traits are set for life.
 People with fixed mindsets avoid challenge and risk, because it threatens their ego and identity as a "smart" or "skilled" person.

 Those with a growth mindset treat life as a constant adventure and every new challenge as a chance to learn and grow.
 The MPC gives students a chance to change their mindset and become lifelong learners.